ace895/SEG4105_Project/README.md

 - Frontend: Expo-managed React Native app in `frontend/`.
 - Production hosting: Backend is deployed to AWS Elastic Beanstalk; ML models can be hosted on SageMaker endpoints (configured via `.env`).

+## Requirements
+- Request the team for Access to AWS SES Sandbox so your email can receive the 2FA.
+Otherwise your email will not get the 2FA email.
+Make sure to check spam folder for 2FA email.

 ## Backend — Local development

 1. Open a terminal and go to the backend folder: